 But what if you were aware of the lender’s intentions to repossess the vehicle because they had reached out via phone or communicated in writing?
 In this case, you’d need to meet their terms and conditions of reinstatement to retrieve the vehicle.

 Before you choose to reinstate the loan agreement, run the numbers to ensure it’s the best move for your financial situation.
-If you anticipate having trouble keeping up with the loan payments, insurance, gasoline, and maintenance costs, it may not be a good idea to reinstate it.
+If you anticipate having trouble keeping up with the monthly payments, insurance, gasoline, and maintenance costs, it may not be a good idea to reinstate it.
 Doing so could result in even more financial issues and damage to your credit report.